leealex88/sei-project-4/src/readme.md

 <img src="src/assets/form.png" width="900">

+## Future improvements

+This was the first time we experienced working solo, to build fully-functioning full-stack application.

+In terms of future improvements, I would like to add a search form  which is going to allow the user to perform a much more detailed search and display the places that meet the criteria of the user.

+I would like to add also a authorisation for the whole page, to see the content the user has to register/login.

-As an improvement, I would like to add a comments wall for each location and a chat to improve the user experience.
+I would like to add a comments wall for each place to improve the user experience.

-add search box

-add login and register